MrKort/Pcfb_Final_Project/README.md

 Two freely available methods/packages were tried to construct the phylogenetic tree: Phylip and MEGA.
 MEGA claims to have command line functionality, yet when we want to run a function it opens a GUI.
 This is not what we want, because we want a fully automated pipeline.
 So we decided to continue with Phylip.

+USING PHYLIP:
+First a distance matrix has to be made based on the multiple sequence alignment.
+For protein sequences the command phylip protdist has to be used, for dna sequences the command phylip dnadist needs to be used to generate the distance matrix.
+The distance matrix will be fed to phylip neighbor to generate the tree.
+In turn, the output file from this will be given to a visualizer to visualize the tree.

 Still working on pipeline. - Kort